Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

 library("ggplot2")
 library("tidyverse")
 ````
-After that, the satellite images were imported as rast files and plotted.
+After that, the satellite images were imported as raster files and plotted.
-It was found that the images did not match because they had different coordinates systems, to resolve this issue the spring image was chosen as reference and the others were projected over it in order to re-align the pixels.

 ````r
 #import the spring rast image
 spring<-rast("Spring.tif")